Roy Jenson

-Roy Cameron Jenson, also known and credited as Roy Jensen, (February 9, 1927 – April 24, 2007) was a Canadian American football player, stuntman, and actor.
+Roy Cameron Jenson (February 9, 1927 – April 24, 2007), also known and credited as Roy Jensen, was a Canadian American football player, stuntman, and actor.

 Early years

-Born in Calgary, Alberta, Jenson moved to Los Angeles with his family as a child.
-He joined the United States Navy and then graduated from UCLA where he was a member of Delta Tau Delta International Fraternity.
-He then became a professional Canadian football player for the Calgary Stampeders and the BC Lions from 1951 through 1957.
+Jenson was born in Calgary, Alberta, and moved to Los Angeles with his family as a child.
+He was a lumberjack and a construction worker before he joined the United States Navy in World War II.
+After the war he graduated from UCLA, where he was a member of the Delta Tau Delta fraternity.
+He then became a Canadian football player for the Calgary Stampeders and the BC Lions from 1951 through 1957.

-Jenson was a lumberjack and a construction worker before he joined the United States Navy in World War II.

 Television

-Jenson guest starred on NBC's television series Daniel Boone during the fourth season (1968–1969); however, he is remembered by many as the first man beaten up by Caine on the television series Kung Fu (1972), for his appearance in the Star Trek episode "The Omega Glory" and as the villain Puddler in Harper, he worked frequently in television in the 1970s and 1980s.
+Jenson guest starred on NBC's television series Daniel Boone during the fourth season (1968–1969); however, he is remembered by many as the first man beaten up by Caine on the television series Kung Fu (1972), for his appearance in the Star Trek episode "The Omega Glory" and as the thug Puddler in Harper, he worked frequently in television in the 1970s and 1980s.

-He also appeared in 1966 as “Troy” (a murdering outlaw) in S12E2’s “Goldtakers” on the TV Western Series Gunsmoke.
+He also appeared in 1966 as “Troy” (a murdering outlaw) in S12E2's “Goldtakers” on the TV Western Series Gunsmoke.

-He also appeared in 1967 as “Dace Edwards” (a ranch hand) in S3E6’s “Ladykiller” on the TV Western Series The Big Valley.
+He also appeared in 1967 as “Dace Edwards” (a ranch hand) in S3E6's “Ladykiller” on the TV Western Series The Big Valley.

 He also appeared in episodes 11 and 12 of Batman in 1966, was the English newspaper printer in Season 5, Episode 136–2 of Bonanza, appeared in an episode of The Silent Force in 1970, and in 1976 guest-starred in an episode of Gibbsville.